cs4241-20a/a2-shortstack/README.md

     side of the UI: one form each for add, modify and delete.
-    - The server logic requirement is satisfied in the addItem() and modifyItem() functions which, in addition to adding the provided data to table, calculates kill/death ratio and assist/death ratio by dividing the corresponding fields.
+    - The server logic requirement is satisfied in the addItem() and modifyItem() functions which, in addition to adding the provided data to table, calculates the derived fields "kill/death ratio" and "assist/death ratio" in the function calculateKDandAD().
 The totals and averages for kills, assists and deaths are computed in the function calculateTotalsAvgs().
     - The derived fields are the kill/death ratio and assist/death ratio fields, which use the kills/deaths fields and assists/deaths fields respectively.
 The total and averages for kills, assists and deaths also use all the data in